MUYUTwilighter/croparia-if-docs/docs/play/begin.md

 ## Frequently Asked Questions (FAQs)

+Before FAQs, please be aware that, [reporting issues](https://github.com/MUYUTwilighter/croparia-if/issues) to us is the most welcome here, while trying fixing them by yourself is also encouraged.

+If you are a player, don't be afraid of reporting, as we are always happy to help.
+It is our duty to fix bugs and help players!

 ### Q1: Am I suggested to use latest version?

 **A1:** If your Minecraft instance has installed older versions of Croparia IF or Croparia, you need to check if the